-Benjamin Moore describes super white as:
+Benjamin Moore describes Super White as:

 A brilliant, almost sparkling white, this clean shade suggests clarity and simplicity.View the color Super White on the Benjamin Moore website here.

 Super White has less beige, creamy undertones than all the other white paints I recommend.
 Many true whites tend to be overly cool and bright, but not Super White.

 How does it do it?
-With a LRV of 89.09, so it accomplishes the ‘white as snow’ look without making you feel like you just checked your phone in the middle of the night with the screen set on max brightness.
+With a LRV of 89.09, it accomplishes the ‘white as snow’ look without making you feel like you just checked your phone in the middle of the night with the screen set on max brightness.